DamienToomey/memory/README.md

 - Serialize a version of the app that works (components, API reponses, ...) and save it (called snapshot)
 - Version snapshots with code
 - Compare previous snapshot with new snapshot
-    - Case1: previous snapshot is correct: we have just caught a regression in the code
+    - Case1: If the previous snapshot is correct then we have just caught a regression in the code
-    - Case2: new snapshot is correct: we can overwrite the previous snapshot
+    - Case2: If the new snapshot is correct then we can overwrite the previous snapshot

 ```
-sudo npm install --save-dev chai-jest-snapshot enzyme-to-json
+$ sudo npm install --save-dev chai-jest-snapshot enzyme-to-json
 ```

 **WARNING**: the initial snapshot must be correct, otherwise we will be comparing future snapshots with an initial erroneous snapshot, thus not truly knowing which snapshot is correct.